The Reluctant Fundamentalist: Plot

 Politically, Changez is surprised by his own reaction to the September 11 attacks.
 "Yes, despicable as it may sound, my initial reaction was to be remarkably pleased", he tells the American.
 He observes the air of suspicion towards Pakistanis.
 Changez, due to his privileged position in society, is not among those detained or otherwise abused, but he notices a change in his treatment in public.
 To express solidarity with his countrymen after his trip to Chile, he starts to grow a beard.
 After the 2001 Indian Parliament attack, India and Pakistan mobilize leading to a standoff.
 Noticing the US response to this situation, he has an epiphany that his country is being used as a pawn.
 With no job, an expiring visa and no reason to stay in the United States, he moves back to Lahore.

 After returning to Lahore, he becomes a professor of finance at the local university.
 His experience and insight in world issues gains his admiration among students.
 As a result, he becomes a mentor to large groups of students on various issues.
 He and his students actively participate in demonstrations against policies that were detrimental to the sovereignty of Pakistan.
 Changez advocates nonviolence, but a relatively unknown student gets apprehended for an assassination attempt on an American representative, which brings the spotlight on Changez.
 In a widely televised interview, he strongly criticizes the militarism of U.S. foreign policy.
 This act makes people surrounding him think that someone might be sent to intimidate him or worse.

-As they sit in the cafe, Changez keeps noting that the American stranger is very apprehensive of their surroundings, that he is in possession of a sophisticated satellite phone on which he is repeatedly messaging, and that under his clothing there is a bulge which might be a gun.
+As they sit in the café, Changez keeps noting that the American stranger is very apprehensive of their surroundings, that he is in possession of a sophisticated satellite phone on which he is repeatedly messaging, and that under his clothing there is a bulge which might be a gun.
 Changez walks the stranger toward his hotel.
 As they walk, the American, now highly suspicious that he is in immediate danger, reaches into his pocket, possibly for a gun.
 Changez says he trusts it is simply his holder of business cards.
-But the novel ends without revealing what was in his pocket, leaving the reader to wonder if the stranger was a CIA agent, possibly there to kill Changez, or if Changez, in collusion with the waiter from the cafe, had planned all along to do harm to the American.
+But the novel ends without revealing what was in his pocket, leaving the reader to wonder if the stranger was a CIA agent, possibly there to kill Changez, or if Changez, in collusion with the waiter from the café, had planned all along to do harm to the American.